Transaction Fee Mechanism Design

 \begin{remark}[The Protocol Controls Payments and Burns] A miner does not control the payment or burning rule, except inasmuch as it controls the allocation, meaning the transactions included in~$B_k$.
 Given a choice of allocation, the on-chain payments and fee burns are completely specified by the protocol.
 (Miners might seek out off-chain payments, however; see Section~\ref{ss:oca}.) \end{remark}

 \begin{remark}[Mempool-Dependence] The allocation rule~$\allocs$ depends on the mempool~$M$ because a miner can base its allocation decision on the entire set of outstanding transactions.
-Payment and burning rules must be computable from the on-chain history~$\history$, and in particular cannot depend on outstanding transactions of~$M$ excluded from the current block~$B_k$.\footnote{In principle, one could modify a blockchain protocol to also store additional data useful for computing a payment or burning rule, such as the highest bid by an excluded transaction.
-This idea is a nonstarter for today's major blockchains, for two reasons: first, it would use up valuable space on the blockchain that could be used instead for processing more transactions; second, and more importantly, such metadata could be costlessly manipulated by a block's miner.} \end{remark}
+Payment and burning rules must be computable from the on-chain history~$\history$, and in particular cannot depend on outstanding transactions of~$M$ excluded from the current block~$B_k$.\footnote{In principle, the state of a blockchain protocol could keep track of additional data useful for computing a payment or burning rule, such as the highest bid by an excluded transaction; see Chung and Shi~\cite{CS23} for an in-depth exploration of this idea.} \end{remark}

-\begin{definition}[Transaction Fee Mechanism (TFM)] A {\em transaction fee mechanism (TFM)} is a triple $\tfm$ in which $\allocs$ is a feasible allocation rule, $\prices$ is a payment rule, and $\burns$ is a burning rule. \end{definition}
+\begin{definition}[Transaction Fee Mechanism (TFM)] A {\em transaction fee mechanism} (or {\em TFM}) is a triple $\tfm$ in which $\allocs$ is a feasible allocation rule, $\prices$ is a payment rule, and~$\burns$ is a burning rule. \end{definition}

 A TFM is a mechanism for allocating transactions to a single block.
-A blockchain protocol is free to use different TFMs for different blocks, perhaps informed by the blockchain's past history.
+A blockchain protocol is free to use different TFMs for different blocks, perhaps informed by the contents of previous blocks.